Key Highlights

 Diet Adjustments for Beating the Heat

-Making diet adjustments can help combat summer fatigue by providing the necessary nutrients to support energy levels.
-Including whole grains, lean proteins, and a variety of fruits and vegetables in our diet can provide a steady source of energy throughout the day.
-Whole grains are rich in complex carbohydrates, which provide long-lasting energy.
-Lean proteins help build and repair tissues, while fruits and vegetables provide essential vitamins and minerals.
-A balanced diet that includes all food groups in appropriate portions can help prevent fatigue and keep us energized throughout the day.
+Making some changes to what we eat can help fight summer fatigue by giving the body the nutrients it needs to have good energy levels.
+Eating whole grains, lean proteins, and lots of fruits and veggies helps give us a steady flow of energy during the day.
+Whole grains have complex carbohydrates that give long-lasting energy.
+Lean proteins help build and fix our tissues.
+Fruits and vegetables offer the vitamins and minerals that the body needs.
+A balanced diet with the right mix of all food groups and the right portion sizes can help keep us from getting tired and keep us full of energy every day.

 Creating a Sleep Sanctuary